Anže Kopitar: Los Angeles Kings (2006–present)

+Early career and establishment (2006–2010)

-Kopitar signed an entry-level contract with the Kings on 7 September 2005, but returned to play in Sweden for another season.
-The next year, 2006, he accepted an invitation to Los Angeles' rookie camp.
-He made his NHL debut on 6 October 2006, against the Anaheim Ducks and scored two goals in the game.
+Kopitar made his NHL debut on 6 October 2006, against the Anaheim Ducks, scoring two goals in the game.
 In January 2007, he was named to the NHL YoungStars Game, an event included at the All-Star Game festivities; Kopitar recorded two goals and three assists.
 Kopitar completed his first NHL season third among rookies in scoring, behind Evgeni Malkin and Paul Šťastný, with 20 goals and 41 assists for 61 points.
 It marked the fifth-highest point total by a Kings rookie, and the highest since Luc Robitaille in 1986–87.
 He finished fourth in voting for the Calder Memorial Trophy as rookie of the year.
 Kopitar was awarded the Mark Bavis Memorial Award as the best first-year member of the Kings and was also named the Kings' Most Popular Player.

 The following season, 2007–08, Kopitar was selected to represent the Western Conference at the 56th NHL All-Star Game in Atlanta, his first all-star game appearance.
 He was the youngest player in the game, nearly two years younger than the second-youngest player, Paul Stastny (Sidney Crosby was younger, but had to withdraw prior to the game due to injury).
 Kopitar finished the regular season with 32 goals and 45 assists for 77 points; he led the Kings in assists and points and was second in goals.
 Kopitar won the Bill Libby Memorial Award as the most valuable player on the Kings.